 Every time office space is vacated, it is renovated to the latest functional, technical and design standards.
-From 2014 to 2020. the Europlaza tower underwent a transformation, as did the Arcs de Seine Campus between 2016 and 2022.
-Since 2021, Rives de Bercy has also been undergoing major redevelopment work, and work will begin on the Office Kennedy and Passy Kennedy buildings in 2023.
+From 2014 to 2020, the Europlaza tower underwent a transformation, as did the Arcs de Seine campus between 2016 and 2023.
+Rives de Bercy also underwent redevelopment from 2021 to 2023, and work will begin on the Office Kennedy and Passy Kennedy buildings in 2024.
 With each renovation, the buildings' private spaces become more flexible.
-Shared indoor and outside areas become fully-fledged work spaces, better suited for interaction, living and creativity, with new amenities on offer.
+In each renovation, the properties' shared indoor and outside areas become inspiring work spaces that foster discussion, socializing and creativity - all rounded off with a new services offering.
 All of this is designed to perfectly match new generations' ways of living and working and to maintain the maximum appeal of the Vitura experience.